 Oil makes the world go around

-The question isn’t if oil will become too scarce and expensive to be practical, but rather how much foresight and ingenuity we’ll exercise redesigning the Canadian economy so it isn’t utterly linked to the price of the gasoline, diesel and jet fuel that most every home, job, meal and industrial process depends on.
+The question isn’t if oil will become too scarce and expensive to be practical, but rather how much foresight and ingenuity we’ll exercise redesigning the world economy so it isn’t utterly linked to the price of the gasoline, diesel and jet fuel that most every home, job, meal and industrial process depends on.

 Although your home may or may not use crude oil products directly, the end of the oil age will still redefine what constitutes an efficient home.
 These revisions will also change what people feel are desirable residential locations, alter the mechanics of how you get around, and shrink the size of the community you connect with.
 And all of these issues boil down to more or less the same thing.
-How little energy can you use and still stay happy?
+How little energy can you use and still be happy?

 Alternative energy technologies

-- If crude-free energy technologies were as cheap, easy and convenient to use as the crude oil that powers us now, how come $100 a barrel oil hasn’t been enough to electrify all trucks delivering goods to your neighbourhood stores?
+- If crude-free energy technologies were as cheap, easy and convenient to use as the crude oil that powers us now, how come $100 a barrel oil hasn’t been enough to electrify all the fuel-burning trucks delivering goods to your neighbourhood stores?